kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/thanos-migration-guide.md

 ### Step 3: Validate that an `/etl` directory is present in the object store

 There should be ETL data present in the following directories.
-CloudCosts will only have ETL data if cloud integration is enabled.
+CloudCosts will only have ETL data if at least one cloud integration is enabled.

 * `/etl/bingen/allocations`
 * `/etl/bingen/assets/`